mhauskn/mocapact.github.io/index.md

 ## Citation

-If you reference or use MoCapAct in your research, please cite:
+If you reference or use MoCapAct in your research, please consider citing:

 ```bibtex
 @article{wagener2022mocapact,